Spaikyjordi/J25-programming-jordi/Arduino/arduino.md

 # Problem solver variation 2
 ---
-This code sets up serial communication and then uses for loops in the setup function to first solve drawing problems for odd numbers from 1 to 30 but 17 is skipped.
+This code sets up serial communication and then uses for loops in the setup function to first solve drawing problems for numbers from 1 to 30 but 17 is skipped.

 [code](https://github.com/Spaikyjordi/J25-programming-jordi/blob/main/Arduino/ProblemSolverVariation2/ProblemSolverVariation2.ino)

 # Problem solver variation 3
 ---
-This code sets up serial communication and then uses for loops in the setup function to first solve drawing problems for odd numbers from 1 to 30 but 17 and 23 are skipped.
+This code sets up serial communication and then uses for loops in the setup function to first solve drawing problems for numbers from 1 to 30 but 17 and 23 are skipped.

 [code](https://github.com/Spaikyjordi/J25-programming-jordi/blob/main/Arduino/ProblemSolverVariation3/ProblemSolverVariation3.ino)